APPLICATIONS HAVE NOW CLOSED

 One-Page Business Plan Template and Executive Summary Due: September 22, 2017

 At least three (and no more than five) finalists will be selected for the final pitch round.
-Through a live, virtual pitch competition, finalists will prepare and deliver a two-minute pitch followed by two minutes of Q&A by the judging panel.
+Through a live, virtual pitch competition, finalists will prepare and deliver a two to three-minute pitch followed by Q&A by the judging panel.
 Time will begin when the presenter begins to speak.
 One $5,000 prize will be awarded to the entrepreneur that receives the highest score.

 - Attend and/or register to attend a Millennials Redefined Workshop in a city near you, thereby joining one of our regional cohorts.
 Attending a workshop is not a condition to apply, but you must be registered for a workshop in order to be eligible for the competition.
 By becoming a member of our regional cohort, you will have access to resources to help you prepare for the competition, as well as the option to be linked to a mentor within your venture’s industry